What website builder is best for a dropship business?

 - Free business emails

-- With the WordPress platform I use & recommend here you can create as many business emails as you need for free.
+- If you use the same host I use here you can create as many business emails as you need for free.
 Business emails for example are yourname@yourdomain.com You’ll want to use your business email on your site’s contact page, when you receive orders, on your business cards and many other places.
+Now you’ll look legit.

 - A little more technical (not much though)